imindersingh/gauge-tfl-api-tests/README.md

 ### Exploring and findings
 I focused and explored the following areas during testing:

 - What is the functionality of the journey planner api?
+Is it testable?
   - The functionality overall is quite simple in that you can plan for a journey from point A to point B. What makes it complex are the search parameters, and the varied data returned in the response.
 - Am I able to plan a journey as specified in the task and get back valid results?
   - Once I was able to understand the input parameters, I tried performing journey searches from within London and outside, but I was getting 300 Multiple Choices returned.
 These were redirects to potential matches to the journey departure and destination points.
 To get actual journeys in the response I needed specific location data.
-  - I searched for specific location data in the formats accepted by the API to perform more specific searches and get the results required.
+  - I searched for specific location data in the formats accepted by the API to perform better searches and get the results required.
 - Depending on the search parameters, what are the responses returned?
-  - I had learned that if the input parameters were not specific enough, a redirect response was returned
+  - I had learned that if the input parameters were not specific enough, a redirect response was returned.
   - I tested the validation on the key input parameters I was using.
 I didn't explore all the parameters, but the key ones required to fulfill the task such as time, date, journey preference and mode.
   - As I tested my assumptions and documented the responses and error messages.
 Not entirely BDD, as the